TalalMajeed/Audio-DSP-RISCV/README.md

 ## C wrappers

-All C wrappers live in `firmware/main.c:13-188`.
+All C wrappers live in `firmware/aux.h` and `firmware/aux.c`.
 They encode the AUX instructions as raw `.word` values using fixed registers:

-- Wrapper convention:
+- Wrapper convention (implemented in `aux.c`):
   - `a0` (x10) – used as both `rs1` and `rd` inside the instruction.
   - `a1` (x11) – used as `rs2` for two‑operand ops.
   - Wrappers move their arguments into `a0`/`a1`, emit the encoded instruction word, then move `a0` back into a C variable.